tamagui/tamagui/next.md

   - animation accept useAnimatedStyle
     - make sure loop/multi animations work too
     - https://twitter.com/FernandoTheRojo/status/1470178294721036290
-  - flicker on some enterStyle animation native
+  - flicker on some enterStyle animation native (hermes only)
   - mismatch SSR SelectTrigger due to componentName override
   - button inverse doesn't update on theme change (site)
   - load tamagui itself using the loadModule / fork process to avoid all register (this is also shared logic with studio loading tamagui conf..)
   - // TODO still have as const bug
   - try using react-native-web $css object support for classnames
   - add ui package setting custom types example in starter
   - fix Label + new form inputs (native too)
-  - <Icon />
-    - use theme values and size values
-    - can swap for other icon packs (use createTamagui({ icons }))
-  - <Toast />
   - <Form onSubmit />
-    - native works by attaching state to a FormContext
+    - native works by attaching state (mutable refs) to a FormContext
     - web works by just listening for event and using FormData()
   - Group make media style size use properly
   - // TODO shouldn't need tag="span" if buttoninbutton context works